^

 Prevention

-• Timely treatment of any diseases of the body, and especially infectious and inflammatory lesions of the genitourinary system.
+• Timely treatment of any diseases of the body, especially infectious and inflammatory lesions of the genitourinary system.

 • Active lifestyle.

-• Abstention from sexual perversions and excesses.
+• Abstinence from sexual perversions and excesses.

-• Vaccination against mumps.
+• Vaccination against epidemic mumps.

 • Careful observance of personal hygiene.